feiyangjun-1/ns-sigpatches/README_EN.md

 # Step 2 - Generate signature patches (sigpatches)
 1. Unzip the downloaded atmospheric zip package in the IPS Patch Creator folder.
-2. Open `IPS_Patch_Creator.exe`.
+2. 打开 `IPS_Patch_Creator.exe`.
 In the Loader tab under IPS Creator, click *Make Patch* below the text box.
 In the pop-up dialog box, select the `package3` file in the `/atmosphere/` folder of the unpacked atmosphere and Open.
 3. Switch to the ES tab and click *Make Patch*.
 In the pop-up dialog box, select the `/Firmware/` folder in the IPS Patch Creator folder and click OK.
 4. Switch to the ES2 tab and click *Make Patch*.
 In the pop-up dialog box, select the `/Firmware/` folder in the IPS Patch Creator folder and click OK.
 5. Switch to the FS tab and click *Make Patch*.
 In the pop-up dialog box, select the `/Firmware/` folder in the IPS Patch Creator folder and click OK.